ESG Strategy

 Community

-Food plates donated by Grupo Supervielle and its clients to Banco de Alimentos in the last four years to supplement the diet of children and adults in vulnerable situations.
+Meals donated by Grupo Supervielle and its clients to Banco de Alimentos food bank over the past seven years to support the nutrition of children and adults in vulnerable situations.

 Our Corporate Governance Responsibility